3 simple steps to make a difference

 Your questions answered

 No, you don’t have to do your event on our finale Friday.
-You can choose any day during the Earn Your Stripes month – there’ll be loads of other stripey activity happening then across NSW!
+You can choose any day during August – there’ll be loads of other stripey activity happening then across NSW!

 How will we be able to get hold of the official stripey socks?